(Dates for the 2014 Outdoor Lighting Institute to be determined.)

 Instructors for The Outdoor Lighting Institute will include a number of LRC faculty and staff:

 Jennifer Brons, LC — A senior scientist at the LRC, Professor Brons has conducted numerous evaluations of outdoor lighting installations.
 One of her main areas of research includes the development of an evaluation tool to accurately quantify the impacts of outdoor lighting designs and installations on light pollution.

 John Bullough, PhD — Professor Bullough heads the transportation and outdoor lighting program at the LRC.
 He is an expert in transportation and roadway lighting and conducts research in wide range of areas related to outdoor lighting including the development of guidelines for outdoor and roadway lighting; quantification of glare from automotive headlamps and outdoor lighting installation; development and evaluation of improved roadway lighting systems and technologies; and human vision at nighttime light levels.

-Daniel Frering, LC — The manager of education at the LRC teaches courses and seminars in lighting technology, daylighting, control systems, lighting applications, and economic analysis.
+Daniel Frering, LC — The director of educational programs at the LRC teaches courses and seminars in lighting technology, daylighting, control systems, lighting applications, and economic analysis.
 His current research includes the evaluation of daylighting technologies, photovoltaic outdoor lighting systems, and energy-efficient lighting.